s-h-a-d-o-w/alfc-cli/README.md

 For those not familiar with it - `csc` is a stand-alone C# compiler that doesn't require for Visual Studio to be installed.

+External dlls can be included through...
+[Hope I won't forget to finish this sentence.]

 ## Wishlist